 Is your ‘heart age’ younger or older than your actual age?
-A heart risk assessment will help you find out by building a risk profile based on factors such as your age, gender, cholesterol levels, smoking, blood pressure, family history and past history.
+A heart risk assessment can work out your risk of a heart attack or stroke based on factors such as your age, sex, ethnicity, cholesterol levels, smoking history, blood pressure and family history.

 What is a heart risk assessment?